w3f/polkadot-wiki/docs/maintain/maintain-guides-opengov.md

 [Multirole Delegation](./../learn/learn-opengov.md#multirole-delegation) section on the [Learn OpenGov](./../learn/learn-opengov.md) page.

-The following steps outline how to delegate voting power in OpenGov:
+The following steps outline how to delegate voting power in OpenGov through Polkadot-JS UI:

 1. Navigate to the [referenda tab](https://polkadot.js.org/apps/#/referenda)
 2. Click the `Delegate` icon in the top-right corner